EOFY offer

 3. Get your accounting sorted

-Essential financial requirements:
+Essential financial records to prepare:

-- Cash flow statements: Proof of positive cash generation
+• Cash flow statements: Proof of positive cash generation.

-- Tax returns: Filed on time with no outstanding issues
+• Tax returns: Filed on time with no outstanding issues.

 Start improving profitability now.
 Changes take 12–18 months to show as sustainable trends rather than temporary spikes.
-You can use the Xero balance sheet template to organise your finances.

 4. Make yourself redundant